ZigEmbeddedGroup/sycl-badge/docs/introduction/README.md

 This is a short introduction containing some information and a small example meant to show how to use the badge.

-**It is strongly recommended you read through this entire document.**
+**It is strongly recommended that you read through this entire document.**

 ## Quick Badge Facts